-3 Some governmental activities may be accounted for in enterprise funds (for example, some public transit operations), and some business-type activities may be accounted for in governmental funds.
+[3] Some governmental activities may be accounted for in enterprise funds (for example, someDownloaded: 06-27-202321/354GAAP public transit operations), and some business-type activities may be accounted for in governmental funds.

-Part of internal service fund(s) net income or loss, if significant, should be allocated to business-type activities that purchased the good or services.
+[4] Part of internal service fund(s) net income or loss, if significant, should be allocated to business-type activities that purchased the good or services.